Hhochszt/94870-Portfolio/Project.md

 ## Part II
 ### Wireframing
 Having decided on a topic and a High level outline, I began to wireframe both how the article would appear and how the graphics would look.
 I used Balsamiq to outline the article similar to the way UX designers layout their apps to develop a user story.
-Based on my outline, the resulting wireframe looked like (this)[Original Wireframe.pdf].
+Based on my outline, the resulting wireframe looked like [this](Original Wireframe.pdf).
 ### Feedback
 Next I showed my wireframe to a few test subjects, including explanations and discussions.
 I observed the following user research protocol:
 1. I defined my audience as interested Jews and Non-Jews.
 I assumed that the main use of this article would be an explanatory nature, such as to explain certain restrictions or practices to other people.
 For example, why I am having trouble accepting a job more than an hour away from the closest large jewish community.
 To understand that dynamic, I wanted to talk to Jews, who had the technical knowledge about Judaism, who may be put in the position of needing to explain this concept.